Shopify/react-native-skia/docs/docs/animations/gestures.md

 ### useTouchHandler

 The `useTouchHandler` hook handles touches in the `Canvas`.
-It is meant to be used with values to animate elements of the canvas.
+It is meant to be used with values to animate canvas elements.

 ```tsx twoslash
 import {